 An individual may require long-term financial support from his or her soon-to-be ex-spouse.
 In certain cases, changes made to Alabama’s divorce laws can provide permanent spousal support or maintenance.

 As noted by The Yellowhammer News, couples married for at least 20 years could request lifetime alimony to cover “extraordinary circumstances.”
-A disability or severe medical condition that prevents an individual from working may qualify for permanent spousal support.
+A or severe medical condition that prevents an individual from working may qualify for permanent spousal support.